-Payer groupings available in this report are: All Payers, Commercial, Medicaid, Medicare Advantage, Medicare Fee-For-Service (Medicare FFS).
+Payer groupings available in this report are: All Payers, CHP+, Commercial, Medicaid, Medicare Advantage, Medicare Fee-For-Service (Medicare FFS).
+CHP+ refers to the Child Health Plan Plus health insurance coverage, a public low-cost health insurance option for certain children and pregnant women, for people who earn too much to qualify for Medicaid, but not enough to pay for private health insurance.

-For cost and selected health care use measures such as rates of non-users, healthy users, and for the Hospital 30-Day Readmissions Per 1,000 People (Overall, Planned and Unplanned), payer type is assigned based on eligibility months with primary medical insurance information for the respective payer type during a reporting year, counting the number of months with the respective payer type regardless of whether the person had insurance for just a single month, the full year, or any number of months in-between.
+For cost and selected health care use measures such as rates of non-users, healthy users, and for the Hospital 30-Day Readmissions Per 1,000 People (Overall, Planned, and Unplanned), payer type is assigned based on eligibility months with primary medical insurance information for the respective payer type during a reporting year, counting the number of months with the respective payer type regardless of whether the person had insurance for just a single month, the full year, or any number of months in-between.